-A new feature in Divi 4.0 allows you to create templates that we can use for the design and behavior of the website header, footer, and body.
+A new feature in Divi 4.0 allows you to create templates.

-Once we have decided where this template will be applied, we can start building and designing it.
+Once we have chosen where the template will be applied we can start creating it.

 Elementor Theme Builder

-We can access the Elementor Theme Builder through the WordPress panel, in Templates -> Theme generator, and choose which part of the theme we want to create:
+Access to the theme builder in Elementor is in the main menu in WordPress just below the menu for Elementor.
+Go to Templates -> Theme Builder, and choose which part of the theme we want to create:

-Only this time the available elements in the sidebar will adapt to the specific template we are creating.
+The only difference is that the selection of widgets in the sidebar will adapt to the template we are creating.

-Creating a WordPress website only with the editing tools included in this content manager can be time consuming, depending on the complexity of the website, even for the most advanced users, since everything must be created from scratch and editing the files of code.
+Creating a WordPress website only with the editing tools included in this content manager can be time-consuming, depending on the complexity of the website, even for the most advanced users, since everything must be created from scratch.

 Divi and Elementor are two of the most widely used Page Builders today.
 Each with their own website design and operating philosophy, but equally at bringing web design closer to novice users.